-Farm to Table Asian Secrets: Vegan & Vegetarian Full-Flavored Recipes for Every Season, written by Patricia Tanumihardja, features Asian flavors in a variety of seasonal lightened meals.
-I got a chance to meet Patricia a couple of years ago during one of her cooking demos and was so excited to discover that she was creating a new cookbook.
-This one definitely doesn’t disappoint with incredible flavors and fun recipes such as Asparagus in Coconut Cream Sauce, Burmese-Style Pumpkin and Parsnip Curry, Broccolini with Seasoned Soy Sauce, Ice-Cold Korean Buckwheat Noodles, and Mixed Vegetable Salad with Indonesian Peanut Sauce.
-This book is set to be released on March 28th, 2017.
+Farm to Table Asian Secrets: Vegan & Vegetarian Full-Flavored Recipes for Every Season, written by Patricia Tanumihardja, features an incredible variety of flavors and textures paired with seasonal ingredients.
+A few highlights include Asparagus in Coconut Cream Sauce, Burmese-Style Pumpkin and Parsnip Curry, Broccolini with Seasoned Soy Sauce, Ice-Cold Korean Buckwheat Noodles, and Mixed Vegetable Salad with Indonesian Peanut Sauce.
+I will also be sharing her recipe for Curried Vegetable Turnovers following the review.

 Chapters are divided based on season: Basic Recipes, Spring Recipes, Summer Recipes, Autumn Recipes, and Winter Recipes.